HKervadec/mittelwerk/README.md

 Our goal is to provide a tool chain for the [Orbiter Space Flight Simulator](http://orbit.medphys.ucl.ac.uk/), allowing us to write basic automata without technical knowledge.

+## STATUS
+Currently, the compiler is made and support only one ship, the **ShuttleA**.

 ## TODO (Ordered by importance)
+* More api functions
 * Tool to automagically paste the generated code into the vessel
-* More api functions
 * Compiler errors management
   * Type verification for expression and function call
 * And some warning